Jenny Simpson

-Jennifer Simpson (née Barringer; born August 23, 1986) is an American middle distance runner and steeplechaser.
-She represented the United States at the 2008 Beijing Olympics, 2012 London Olympics and 2016 Rio Olympics.
-She is a former American record holder for the 3000 metres steeplechase.
-In the 1500 metres, she won a gold medal at the 2011 World Championships, a silver medal at the 2013 and 2017 World Championships, and a bronze medal at the 2016 Olympic Games in Rio.
+Jennifer Simpson (née Barringer; born August 23, 1986) is a retired American middle- and long-distance runner.
+She won the gold medal in the 1500 meters at the 2011 World Championships, silvers at the 2013 and 2017 World Championships, and a bronze at the 2016 Rio Olympics.

+Simpson is a former American record holder for the 3000 metres steeplechase.
+She represented the United States at the 2008 Beijing, 2012 London and 2016 Rio Olympics.
+She was the 2014 Diamond League 1500 m winner.
+Simpson won 11 individual American national titles.
+She is a four-time individual NCAA Division I champion.

 Running career

 High school

 As a student at Oviedo High School, Jenny Barringer was a 5-time state champion in track and 3-time state champion in cross country.
 On 3 February 2018, Oviedo High School renamed their track Jenny Simpson Track in her honor.
 She also set Florida high school records in the mile, two-mile, 5000 m, and three-mile.
 Barringer finished 3rd in San Diego's Foot Locker Cross Country Championships in 2003 behind winner Katelyn Kaltenbach of Colorado and Marie Lawrence of Nevada.
 In the regional, Barringer came on strong and won for the second straight year in identical times of 17:27, becoming the first Florida girl to ever win the Footlocker South regional twice.
 She finished 10th in San Diego's Footlocker cross country national championship in 2004.